 - Exfoliate to remove dead skin cells and brighten up your complexion.

 Besides a daily skin care routine, make it a habit to examine your own skin for abnormalities, discolorations, or any other changes on a regular basis.
 Have your skin examined by a doctor or dermatologist annually for any changes, or if:

 - you have fair skin or many or large moles

 - you are in the sun or use tanning beds

 - you have a history of skin problems, irritations, or growths

 There are many products out there that are presented as a surefire way to turn back the clock, permanently melt away cellulite, reduce wrinkles, and more.
-Pay attention to decide whether a product is really necessary for the health of your skin or if it’s a product that may actually be harmful.
+Pay attention and do your research to decide whether a product is really necessary for the health of your skin or if it’s potentially harmful.
+Ask your doctor for advice, too.

 The U.S. Food and Drug Administration (FDA) regulates many products.
-It must regulate products that change a person’s physical structure or biochemical process within the body.
-One of these products is Rogaine, an over-the-counter product regulated as a drug because it actually does stimulate a modest amount of hair regrowth in some people.
+It must regulate products that change a person’s physical structure or biochemical processes within the body.

 Products that are classified as cosmetics or dietary supplements are not regulated.
-Examples include:
+Examples of these include:

 - hair coloring